 What Dressing for Chipotle Shrimp Salad

 Caesar Cardini invented Caesar Salad in Mexico in 1924.
-Cardini was an Italian immigrant who lived in San Diego and was chef at and his restaraunt at Hotel Caesar in Tijauana, Mexico.
+Cardini was an Italian immigrant who lived in San Diego and was chef at his restaurant at Hotel Caesar in Tijuana, Mexico.
 I couldn’t think of a better dressing for this than Cardini’s Caesar dressing, available at your supermarket.
 I recommend serving the dressing on the side.

 Equipment